-One of the easiest things to make with a Cricut is a cake topper.
+The Cricut is great as a cake topper machine.
 I’ve made a few Cricut cake topper templates to share with everyone here.

 I’ve made so many cake toppers for all types of occasions but the most common one has to be for birthdays.

 They are surprisingly expensive and I’m always wondering if they stick party of the purchased topper is clean.

 When I make the Happy Birthday cake topper myself, it’s not only super affordable but I can customize it and use a cleaner stick attachment.
 The best is when you can customize your cake topper with a name or number.

-Here are a few of my DIY Cake Topper Template projects:
+Here are a few of my Word Cake Topper Template projects:

 All of these Cake Topper templates are available for free in SVG and printable formats in my resource library.